iancleary/ubuntu-dev-playbook/README.md

 * The [group_vars](group_vars) folder local to the repo (version controlled; not sensitive)
 * The machine's `/etc/ansible/group_vars/` folder (not version controlled; sensitive)

-This allows one hostname to remain private outside of version control
+> This allows hostnames to remain private outside of version control, for say secret operations 🕵️

 ---